 15. Ebook Reader: Best e-reader for PDF files

-Here’s a specially designed app to read ebooks on your iPad or iPhone.
+Here’s a specially designed app to read ebooks on your iPhone.
 You can add your own books and documents or download them from ebooks.com.
 It serves as a personal library that’s easy to access on any device.

 I love that it works exceptionally well with PDF files, making them easy to read.
 This is one aspect where even the Amazon Kindle app struggles, so this is a great Kindle alternative.
 Further, it gives you extensive control over everything, such as landscape or portrait orientation, background and text color, zoom, etc. This ensures a smooth and personalized reading experience.